Heinrich Haake

+Heinrich "Heinz" Haake (24 January 1892 – 17 September 1945) was an early member and of the Nazi Party who briefly was the Gauleiter of the southern Rhineland.
+He served as a deputy in the Landtag of Prussia from 1928 to 1933 and in the Reichstag from 1933 to 1945.
+He also was the government administrator of the Rhine Province for the duration of the Nazi regime, and attained the rank of SA-Obergruppenführer in the Nazi paramilitary, the Sturmabteilung.
+At the end of the Second World War, he was taken prisoner by British forces and died while still in captivity.

 Early life

-The son of a city architect, he attended elementary school and grammar school, and after his education was complete, was employed as a bank clerk in Cologne.
-In 1914 when the First World War broke out, he joined the army as a one-year volunteer.
-He won the Iron Cross second class and was wounded four times, lastly in the battle of Langemarck in Belgium, after which he was classified as severely disabled.
-In 1919 after discharge from the military with the rank of Unteroffizier, he returned to Cologne.
-He became active in the Völkisch movement and joined the Deutschvölkischer Schutz- und Trutzbund.
-In 1922 he became a member of the Nazi Party.
-When it was temporarily banned in 1924, he switched to the National Socialist Freedom Movement and on 7 December 1924 became its only member in the Prussian Landtag.
+Born in Cologne, the son of a city architect, Haake attended the local Volksschule and Gymnasium, and obtained employment as a bank clerk in Cologne.
+When the First World War broke out in 1914, he joined the Imperial German Army as a one-year volunteer.
+He earned the Iron Cross second class and was wounded four times, lastly in the battle of Langemarck in Belgium, after which he was classified as severely disabled.
+In 1919, after discharge from the military with the rank of Unteroffizier, he returned to Cologne.
+He became active in the Völkisch movement and joined the Deutschvölkischer Schutz- und Trutzbund, a large and influential antisemitic organization.
+In 1922, he became a member of the Nazi Party and, as an early member, he would later be awarded the Golden Party Badge.
+When it was temporarily banned in 1924, he switched to the National Socialist Freedom Movement, a Nazi front organization and, on 7 December 1924, was elected as its sole deputy in the Prussian Landtag.